ChristianBarreto/django-rest-api/Readme.md

 # Django rest api
-This is a Python Django rest api (whithout rest framework) as an example of a functional ecommerce api with views and models.
+This is a Python Django rest api (whithout rest framework) as an example of a functional ecommerce api with:
+1. URLs
+2. Views
+3. Models